3milyIT/Processes-and-interprocess-comuncating-in-C/README.md

 # Processes-and-interprocess-comuncating-in-C

-Certainly!
-Here's a GitHub article based on the provided information:

 ## Interprocess Communication using Message Queues in C

 In this tutorial, we'll explore how to implement a simple message queue for interprocess communication using the `msgget`, `msgsnd`, and `msgrcv` functions in C. Message queues provide a reliable and efficient way for processes to exchange data.